 (4) In this section, employing authority, Public Service and other expressions used in the Public Sector Management Act 1994 have the same respective meanings as they have in that Act.

-[Section 18A inserted by No. 28 of 2006 s.
+[Section 18A inserted: No. 28 of 2006 s.
 326.]

 Part III — Acquisition, development and disposal of property